joedlopes/vhdl-data-structures/00_introduction/08_fsm_bram_load_and_export/README.md

 other state machines or logic running.

-Each stage should have an "ENA" enable input and a "VALID" output.
+Each stage should have an "ENA" enable input and a "RDY" output.

 When ENA is activated (rising edge), the respective should start.
 If ENA is low, the circuit will be in a reset state.

-When it successfully finishes, the "VALID" signal should be set to high.
+When it successfully finishes, the "RDY" signal should be set to high.

 ## States